Terms of Business

 9. Other parties’ charges and expenses

-9.2 The Court decides who should pay the costs of any case by taking into account a number of factors including which party has won, how each party has conducted the proceedings i.e. complying with time limits, keeping to relevant issues, complying with Civil Procedure Rules, the merits of each party’s case etc. The general rule is that the party that wins the litigation should receive their or its costs, however, it is important that our clients understand that the above factors and others which we will discuss are relevant when the Court decides who should pay the costs of any case or any particular part of a case.
+9.2 The Court decides who should pay the costs of any case by taking into account a number of factors including which party has won, how each party has conducted the proceedings i.e. complying with time limits, keeping to relevant issues, complying with Civil Procedure Rules, the merits of each party’s case etc. The general rule is that the party that wins the litigation should receive their or its costs, however, it is important that you understand that the above factors and others which we will discuss are relevant when the Court decides who should pay the costs of any case or any particular part of a case.

 10. Cybercrime and email Fraud